iAvoe/Data-structures-and-algorithms-review/Data structs & algos review - Big O and Performance Eval.md

 ## BIG-O notation

-Predict what the following code will print AND indicate the BIG O notation for each based on loop used ) and method(s) called in the loop.
+Predict what the following code will print AND indicate the BIG O notation for each based on loop used, and method(s) called in the loop.
 ```
 // Initialize
 Stack<Integer> testStack = new Stack<>();